 Email Invitation is sending a personalized invitation for the specific campaign inviting users to participate.
-This email contains the campaign banner, logo, subject and a body of the email giving details of the campaign.
+This email contains the campaign banner, logo, subject, and body of the email giving details of the campaign.

 a.
-Enable Email Test: This allows you send a test email to any one recipient to see how the Campaign Invite Email looks like.
+Enable Email Test: This allows you to send a test email to anyone recipient to see how the Campaign Invite Email looks like.

 b.
-Email Preview: This give us a clear picture of how our email invitation will actually look when it is sent to the users.
+Email Preview: This gives us a clear picture of how our email invitation will actually look when it is sent to the users.

 c.
 Subject Line: This section allows you to customize the subject of the email.